ianpetzer/ember_phonegap_starter/README.md

+#I would highly recommend that you check out https://github.com/stefanpenner/ember-app-kit as more contemporary solution for building your ember application.
+It is quite easy to wrap it in a Phone Gap app using the ideas described below

 #Starter kit for Ember on the mobile

 This can be used as a kickstart for a HTML5 / Javascript hybrid webapp based on Ember.js